 When looking for ways to manage scoliosis, many people turn to physical activity.
-One form of movement that’s gained a lot of followers in the scoliosis community is yoga.
+One form of movement that’s gained popularity in the scoliosis community is yoga.

-Yoga can be very helpful for those with scoliosis, particularly given the combination of flexibility and core stabilization needed to perform yoga poses properly, according to Sami Ahmed, DPT, a physical therapist at The Centers for Advanced Orthopaedics.
+Yoga may be helpful for people with scoliosis, particularly given the combination of flexibility and core stabilization needed to perform yoga poses properly, according to Sami Ahmed, DPT, a physical therapist at The Centers for Advanced Orthopaedics.

 Stretch and strengthen the sides of the body